 Visit the Hockey Hall of Fame

 Hockey, while steadily gaining traction in the states, is what defines Canada.
 To get fully enveloped in this city’s culture, the Hockey Hall of Fame should be on your Toronto bucket list.
-Housed in the former Bank of Montreal, this historical building acts as an interactive museum filled with memorabilia, games and theaters.
-See a film, take a look at exhibitions on some of the best players in the NHL or stand in wonder at the Stanley Cup on display.
+Housed in the former Bank of Montreal, this historical building acts as an interactive museum filled with memorabilia, games and screens.
+See a film, take a look at exhibitions on some of the best players in the NHL or gaze in wonder at the Stanley Cup on display.

 Hockey Hall of Fame, 30 Yonge St, Toronto, ON, Canada, +1 416-360-7765